modip-org/spec/format_spec.md

 The release date of this version.
 It MUST be stored as an ISO-8601 conforming String.
 This MUST include UTC time at the end.
 A valid example is `2020-01-01T12:00:00Z`.
 This example date is the 1st of January, 2020 at 12:00:00 UTC.
 Spaces and time zone offsets (e.g. `+01:00`) CANNOT be used.
 The `Z` at the end of the string MUST be included and it MUST be capitalized.
 The `T` separating the date and time MUST be included and it MUST be capitalized.
 Other values, such as `2020-W32` are NOT allowed.
 The ONLY allowed format is the one demonstrated in the example.

-If the time of a release is unknown, it SHOULD default to `12:00:00Z`.
-If the date is completely unknown or hosts do not wish to provide inaccurate data, the value `unknown` CAN be passed.

 ---

 ### `changelog`